pchoi-edr/TechEngr-C360-LOS-API/api-list/srf-fields-api.md

 > to EDR's SRF functionality continues.
 >
 > Any SRF fields not included in the JSON schema must be entered
-> manually via the Collateral 360 web applicaton.
+> manually via the Collateral 360 web application.

 The schema returned by this endpoint will contain basic data type validation rules.
-More specific validation rules (e.g. data formatting for complex data types) will be added over time in order to assist client application developers in providing improved user experiences in their applications.
+More specific validation rules (_e.g._ data formatting for complex data types) will be added over time in order to assist client application developers in providing improved user experiences in their applications.
 Client